Grow your own tomatoes

 Which?
 Gardening grew and tasted 16 varieties to find the best ones for growing in the UK.
 All our Best Buys scored highly for both yield and flavour.

 For the results of the latest veg trials as well as trials of flowers, gardening techniques and products, be sure to subscribe to Which?
 Gardening magazine.

 If you're a Which? member, you can log in to find out which beefsteak tomato varieties we've included in the table below.
-If you're not yet a member, you can get instant access with a £1 trial to Which?
+Not a member?
+Join Which? to get instant access to all our reviews.

 |The best beefsteak tomatoes|

 |This new hybrid beefsteak was not among the heaviest croppers or the biggest fruit.
 But it made up for it in taste.
 Cut open its deep blood-red flesh was very attractive.
 It was fleshy and very juicy and tasted rich and fruity - very sweet but with a well-balanced acidity and savoury tones.
 Find out which tomato variety we're talking about - log in or sign up to a Which? trial for £1|